 Seeing the resort at such a success Bert (alias Queen “B”) retired from the business and moved to Thailand in February.
 But by 2005 economy issues, declining tourism, finance restrictions and a broadening community, the decline set in and by 2008 the resort was struggling on empty.
 There were many reasons why Turtle Cove Resort hit hard times and it would take some doing to get it back on its feet again.

-Then in September 2009 a couple from Melbourne saw the place empty and totally neglected and run down.
-They instantly fell in love with the location and the memories the resort had provided to the community in its glory, their gay son suggested to give it an other try to keep it all Gay.
-But after two years and many Managers later the place was still empty, despite the massive spending of the owners to upgrade, modify and enhance the resort, for some reason it did not work.
+Then in September 2009 a couple from Melbourne saw the resort empty, totally neglected and run down.
+They instantly fell in love with the location and the memories the resort had provided to the community in its glory, their gay son suggested to give it another try to keep it an All Gay Resort.
+But after two years and many managers, the place was still struggling, despite the owner's massive spending to upgrade, modify and enhance the facilities, for some reason it didn't work.

-They had heard about the old Queen “B” successful days and asked the older locals, but they all said that Bert had died when he was caught in the massive Boxing day Tsunami in 2004.
-When they just about were ready to close the empty gay Icon and just make it their holiday retreat, they heard that Bert actually was still alive and in Bangkok.
-It was not long and they flew to Bangkok and found Bert in his restaurant.
-After long conversations and negotiations they got Bert back on the Helm at Turtle Cove.
+They had heard stories from old resort regulars about Queen “B” and his successful days gone by, but locals said that they thought Bert had died in Thailand during the Boxing Day Tsunami of 2004.
+When the decision came close to either battle on or close and just make the resort their holiday retreat, they heard that Bert was actually still alive and in Bangkok.
+It was not long before they flew to Bangkok and found him working in his restaurant.
+After long conversations they got Bert back at the Helm at Turtle Cove.
 And the old Queen “B” returned to bring life back to the resort.